aaron-c-zhao/PeopleCounter/README.md

 	* CT_MAX_DISTANCE: the maximum distance that a blob is allowed to jump between frames
 	* RECTS_MAX_SIZE: the maximum size that a blob is allowd to be regared as a single blob, values above that indicates that the blob consists of two or more small blobs that merging together
 	* TRACKABLE_OBJECT_MAX_SIZE: the maximum number of blobs that the pipeline could trace
+	* FRAME_RATE: the frame rate that the pipeline will work with.

 #### RUN THE PIPELINE LINE